A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Introduction

-Our main contribution is a solution method for problem \eqref{eq: RDEM} that for the first time incorporates \textit{p}-Lagrangian relaxation within the duality-based branch-and-bound method named \textit{p}-branch-and-bound (\textit{p}-BnB), inspired by the decomposition method for two-stage stochastic integer programs proposed in \cite{caroe1999dual}.
-The technically challenging synchronisation of these two methods relies on the repeatedly solving \textit{p}-Lagrangian relaxation of problem \eqref{eq: RDEM} by means of \textit{p}-BnB and iteratively restricting the feasible region via branch-and-bound framework whenever the solution of \textit{p}-Lagrangian relaxation violates integrality or non-anticipativity conditions.
+Our primary contribution involves the introduction of a solution method named \textit{p}-branch-and-bound (\textit{p}-BnB) for non-convex MIQCQP problem \eqref{eq: RDEM}.
+The \textit{p}-BnB algorithm evolves from the advancement of \textit{p}-Lagrangian relaxation, effectively mitigating the duality-gap issue and ensuring convergence to a global optimum.
+Similar to the performance observed with the \textit{p}-Lagrangian method, the proposed \textit{p}-BnB surpasses the performance of the commercial solver Gurobi \cite{gurobi}.
+Importantly, our methodology marks the first instance of incorporating \textit{p}-Lagrangian relaxation within the framework of a duality-based branch-and-bound approach.
+The \textit{p}-BnB method is inspired by the decomposition method for two-stage stochastic integer programs proposed in \cite{caroe1999dual}.
+The technically challenging synchronisation of \textit{p}-BnB and decomposition method proposed in \cite{caroe1999dual} relies on the repeatedly solving \textit{p}-Lagrangian relaxation of problem \eqref{eq: RDEM} by means of \textit{p}-BnB and iteratively restricting the feasible region via branch-and-bound framework whenever the solution of \textit{p}-Lagrangian relaxation violates integrality or non-anticipativity conditions.
 Consequently, \textit{p}-BnB provides the upper bound for problem \eqref{eq: RDEM} that can be made arbitrarily precise against the value of the Lagrangian relaxation bound by decreasing the value of precision factor \textit{p}.